25 Dos and Don’ts of Ignoring Your Spouse During Separation

 3. Don’t answer the phone call

 The easiest way to reach anyone these days is through phone calls.
-While it looks harmless to pick up a call rather than seeing it face-to-face, it is best not to answer your spouse’s calls during separation.
+While it looks harmless to pick up a call rather than seeing them face-to-face, it is best not to answer your spouse’s calls during separation.

 Talking on the phone might make you start talking about your lives together before the breakup.
 That is enough to call off your decision and make it hard to finalize the divorce.